The best smart scale of 2021

 - Accuracy: We put these smart scales up against the most basic scale — created only for gauging weight — comparing their measurement of our body weight as well as our body weight plus a 10-pound hand weight.

-- Consistency: We looked at whether the day-to-day readings fluctuated much — while accounting for some holiday treat fluctuation on our part — to make sure the scales weren’t just accurate, but also consistently accurate.
+- Consistency: We looked at whether the day-to-day readings fluctuated much — while accounting for some holiday treat fluctuation on our part — to make sure the scales weren’t just accurate but also consistently accurate.

 - Technology: We determined how easily the scales paired with apps, and how close devices — phones, tablets — needed to be to the scale to register any readings on the apps.